Why Naturopathic Medicine?

 I believe Naturopathic Medicine has something to offer everyone to improve health and their quality of life.
 I found Naturopathic Medicine through a personal health crisis.
 I knew something was wrong, but I didn’t know where to start.
 I was mourned by the loss of health I had previously enjoyed and felt consumed by the daunting task of advocating for myself as I navigated the health care system looking for answers.
 I found them in Naturopathic Medicine, which gave me options, education, guidance, and – with some hard work on my part – change.
 I began to choose foods that nourished me, eliminate lifestyle habits that worked against me, and learned to interpret my symptoms as clues and messages instead of something to suppress.
 This experience of a whole-system, individualized approach to healthcare informs the way I partner with patients and collaborate with their healthcare practitioners.
 We use a thorough investigation into your health history, physical exam, and diagnostic lab testing where appropriate with the aim of collecting the pieces of the puzzle, identifying imbalances, drawing connections, and addressing the root cause of health issues to strengthen the body’s natural resilience.
 Ultimately, my work is to support, teach, and empower my patients in making sustainable changes to reach their health goals and put the control back in their hands.
 This patient-centered and collaborative approach is what I do best and why I chose this type of medicine.
 Find out more about what to expect in our first visit here.

 I am a mom to two young, active children and one furbaby and love spending time with them outdoors.
-I am an avid babywearer and textile admirer.
 I’m an ever-learning gardener and interested in the art of foraging and wildcrafting herbs and edible plants.
-I love singing the harmony part to the song on the radio and revel in a good trombone solo.
-In my spare time, I enjoy reading and experimenting with healthy food (and sometimes not-so-healthy food) and feeding friends and family.
+In my spare time, I love singing the harmony part to the song on the radio, enjoy reading, and spend time experimenting with healthy food (and sometimes not-so-healthy food) and feeding friends and family.

 EDUCATION AND TRAINING